indigorose/google-homepage/README.md

 The aim was to recreate a version of the Google homepage using HTML and CSS.

-I had followed some tutorials in the past but they never really stuck but this is the only course I have found that gives a decent explanation of how things work.
+I had followed some tutorials in the past but they never really stuck.
+This is the only course I have found that gives a decent explanation of how things work.
 It also allowed me allowed me to follow my intuition and become more confident in researching when I am stuck.

 I am proud of this page, imperfections and all.